dan4w/learnasyouhaskell/README.md

 # learnasyouhaskell

-Code used while learning Haskell
+This repo contains code used in the Haskell learning resource http://learnyouahaskell.com.